Iman Habibi, D.M.A. (Michigan), is an award-winning composer and pianist, and a founding member of the piano duo ensemble, Piano Pinnacle.

-Hailed as “a giant in talent” (the Penticton Herald) Iman’s music has been performed by a number of noted ensembles and performers such as musica intima, The Standing Wave Ensemble, The Vancouver Bach Choir, The Prince George Symphony Orchestra, DaCapo Chamber Choir, cellist Jonah Kim, soprano Simone Osborne, tenor Keith Klassen, baritone Peter McGillivray, soprano Carla Huhtanen, mezzo-soprano Kimberly Barber, and pianists Carrie-Ann Matheson, and Liz Upchurch among others, and has been workshopped by The Vancouver Symphony Orchestra, The Aventa ensemble, The Atlantic Music Festival Orchestra, and Drosera ensemble.
-Iman Habibi’s music and performances are heard regularly across the world, in cities such as New York, London, Paris, Oslo, Bucharest, Toronto, Tehran, Nashville, Ottawa, and Vancouver.
-His Music has been programmed by prestigious concert organizations such as The Marilyn Horne Foundation (New York), The Canadian Opera Company (Toronto), Tapestry New Opera (Toronto), New York Festival of Song, Vox Novus (New York), Atlantic Music Festival (Maine), the BCScene Festival (Ottawa), and the Powell Street Festival (Vancouver).
+Hailed as “a giant in talent” (the Penticton Herald) Iman has collaborated with noted ensembles and performers such as The Vancouver Symphony Orchestra, Winnipeg Symphony Orchestra, Dearborn Symphony Orchestra, The Prince George Symphony Orchestra, Vancouver Philharmonic Orchestra, Ann Arbor Camerata, musica intima, The Standing Wave Ensemble, The Aventa Ensemble, The Calidore String Quartet, JACK Quartet, The Emily Carr String Quartet, The Vancouver Bach Choir, DaCapo Chamber Choir, Dexter Community Orchestra, Jonah Kim (cellist), Jane Coop (pianist), Simone Osborne (soprano), Peter McGillivray (baritone), Carla Huhtanen and Jane Long (soprano), and Kimberly Barber (mezzo-soprano), among many others.
+Dr. Habibi’s music and performances are heard regularly across the world, in cities such as New York, London, Paris, Oslo, Bucharest, Toronto, Tehran, Nashville, Ottawa, and Vancouver.
+His Music has been programmed by The Marilyn Horne Foundation (New York), The Canadian Opera Company (Toronto), Tapestry New Opera (Toronto), New York Festival of Song, Vox Novus (New York), Atlantic Music Festival (Maine), the BCScene Festival (Ottawa), and the Powell Street Festival (Vancouver), among others.

-He has received numerous awards including First Prize at the SOCAN Foundation’s Awards for Young Audio Visual Composers for two consecutive years (2011-2012), The International Composers’ Award at the Esoterics Competition (2012), and The Vancouver Mayor’s Arts Awards for Emerging Artist in Music (2011).
+He has received numerous awards including First Prize at the SOCAN Foundation’s Awards for Young Audio Visual Composers for two consecutive years (2011-2012), The International Composers’ Award at the Esoterics’ POLYPHONOS (2012), The Vancouver Mayor’s Arts Awards for Emerging Artist in Music (2011), Brehm Prize in Choral Music (2016), as well as numerous grants from the Canada Council for the Arts, and BC Arts Council.
 He also received second prize at the 2008 Vancouver Bach Choir’s national Competition for Large Choir Works for his work “Erroneous Kudos,” and first prize for his work “Black Riders” at the 2009 Guelph Chamber Choir’s national competition.
-His music and interviews are broadcast regularly on radios across North America, such as CBC radio one, CBC radio two (Canada), and WQXR (New York).
-He has received numerous commissions including a commission to compose his first piano concerto for The Prince George Symphony Orchestra (PGSO).
-In Feb.
-2010, Mr. Habibi appeared as the piano soloist to premiere this concerto with the PGSO.
-He completed his Masters degree at the University of British Columbia under the instruction of Dorothy Chang.
-Other teachers include Jeffrey Ryan, and Stephen Chatman.
-Mr. Habibi is an associate composer of the Canadian Music Centre, and is represented by SOCAN in Canada.
+His music and interviews are broadcast regularly and have been heard on CBC radio one, CBC radio two (Canada), NPR, South Carolina Public Radio, and WQXR (United States).
+His portfolio of compositions include dozens of commissions including works for orchestra, choir, chambers ensembles, soloists, and film.
+Dr. Habibi earned his Doctorate of Musical Arts (D.M.A.) at the University of Michigan under the mentorship of professors Evan Chambers, Michael Daugherty, and Bright Sheng, and his Bachelors and Masters degrees at the University of British Columbia under the instruction of Dorothy Chang, Jeffrey Ryan, Stephen Chatman, Sara Davis Buechner, and have also pursued private studies with the piano duos of Kenneth Broadway and Ralph Markham in Vancouver, and Tal and Groethuysen in Munich.
+Iman Habibi is an associate composer of the Canadian Music Centre, and is represented by SOCAN in Canada.